-- bullying of particular groups and associated issues of racial tension or homophobia. - violent extremism, radicalisation, terrorism (inc. promotion of British Values). - weapons. - gang culture and group offending. - drugs and alcohol misuse. - supporting a student's move between Colleges and College - raising students' awareness of specific crime issues, such as tackling financial fraud. - working with other agencies on issues of local concern, such as safeguarding, domestic violence or sexual exploitation. - Contribute towards Personal Social and Health Education (PSHE) and citizenship education.
+bullying of particular groups and associated issues of racial tension or homophobia.

+- violent extremism, radicalisation, terrorism (inc. promotion of British Values). - weapons. - gang culture and group offending. - drugs and alcohol misuse. - raising students' awareness of specific crime issues, such as tackling financial fraud. - working with other agencies on issues of local concern, such as safeguarding, knife crime, domestic violence or child criminal and sexual exploitation. - Contribute towards Personal Social and Health Education (PSHE) and citizenship education.